is the time scale that is used worlwide to coordinate technical and scientific

 If legal time was based upon TAI, even a one second synchronisation with solar day could

-Therefore international community, for reckoning time, used the intermediate
+Therefore the international community, for reckoning time, used the intermediate

 time scale UTC.